 To comfort this process of visualizing an invisible process, the Makigami supports and guides.

-Makigami can be applied on all kind of levels; Some examples
+You may want to apply Makigami on all kind of levels; Some examples:

 - Inter company transfers between companies in a multinational

-- Processes going through several divisions or departments
+- When processes flow through several divisions or departments

 - Processes within a group of people.